KotaTakeda/kotatakeda.github.io/index.en.markdown

 I am also interested in interdisciplinary studies, where I would like to connect many researchers in different fields by using mathematics.
 Since I am good at constructing mathematical models and analyzing data, these skills can help to make progress on study in some fields except mathematics.

 ### specific themes
-- Computing turbulent statistics with respect to a stationary flow of 2D Euler equation with Hamiltonian Monte Carlo
+- Computing a stationary flow of 2D Euler equation with Hamiltonian Monte Carlo
 - Creating the fundamental framework of data assimilation with topological data

 ### keywords